Konstantinos2106/HelloMac/README.md

 ### 📥 Installation

 1. Go to the [Releases](../../releases) page.
-2. Download the latest version: `HelloMac.Χ.Χ.Χ.dmg`.
+2. Download the latest version: `HelloMac.v.Χ.Χ.Χ.dmg`.
 3. Open the file and drag **HelloMac** to your `Applications` folder.

 ### ✏️ Notes